 Are these things coming to pass?
 Are they now a reality in the United States?
 They either came up with and/or strongly promoted the social liberalization products at just the right time that very large portions of Americans have bought into, lock, stock, and barrel, because they too have been set up by other forces to readily accept these radical concepts.

 Those of you who read social commentaries will know that the Baby Boomers especially look back at the 1950s and snicker.
 Everybody then was so square, so inhibited.
 That is what they destroyed.
 Those of us who lived through the fifties were set up.
-Think of what I mentioned in my talk before the sermon how this has been going on for at least 150 or 200 years, pulling us down in just about every direction.
+This has been going on for at least 150 or 200 years, pulling us down in just about every direction.
 So with this combination of weak religious beliefs united with ignorance of what is moral and right and the visual impact of movies and television, there is no way that morality could go except down.